-The chart above shows that Guangzhou Mingzhong Mining Co.
-Ltd. ("Mingzhong") owns 100% of the silver mineralization on the Changkeng Property.
+The chart above shows that Mingzhong owns 100% of the silver mineralization on the Changkeng Property.
 The Company assigned its 51% interest in the Silver Mineralization to Minco Silver.
 The remaining 49% interest in the silver mineralization on the Changkeng property remains with the other minority shareholders of Mingzhong.

-Foshan Minco, a subsidiary of Minco China and the Company, is beneficially owned by Minco Silver pursuant to a confirmation agreement between Minco Silver, Minco Gold and Minco China dated August 24, 2006 (the "Confirmation Agreement").
-Foshan Minco is subject to a 10% net profit interest held by Guangdong Geological Bureau.
-Pursuant to the Confirmation Agreement, Minco Gold and Minco China agreed to hold all licenses, permits and other assets held by Minco China in respect of the Fuwan Project and all licenses, permits and other assets acquired subsequent to the date of the Confirmation Agreement in trust for Minco Silver.
+Foshan Minco, a subsidiary of Minco China and the Company, is beneficially owned by Minco Investment Holdings HK Limited ("Minco HK"), a subsidiary of Minco Silver pursuant to a confirmation agreement between Minco Silver, Minco Gold and Minco China dated August 24, 2006 (the "Confirmation Agreement") and subsequent assignments and transfers to Minco HK.
+Foshan Minco is subject to a 10% beneficial interest held by Guangdong Geological Bureau, a Chinese government owned entity.
+Pursuant to the agreements between Minco Gold and its subsidiaries and Minco Silver and its subsidiary, Minco Gold and Minco China agreed to hold all licenses, permits and other assets held by Minco China in respect of the Fuwan Project and all licenses, permits and other assets acquired subsequent to the date of the Confirmation Agreement in trust for Foshan Minco.
 Foshan Minco is consolidated into Minco Silver for accounting purposes.

 The legal structure described above reflects restrictions under Chinese law for foreign companies to invest in registered Chinese entities.
 Funding from Minco Silver to Foshan Minco must pass through Minco China.
 Minco China is a WFOE for the purposes of Chinese law and is the parent company of Foshan Minco under Chinese law.
-This transaction flow will be necessary until such time as Foshan Minco becomes Minco Silver's legal subsidiary in China when Minco Silver incorporatesa WFOE to allow it to pass funds directly to Foshan Minco.
-As Foshan Minco is a subsidiary of Minco Silver for accounting purposes, loans or funds advanced from Minco Silver to Minco Gold or Minco China are discharged when such funds are advanced from Minco China to Foshan Minco as the funds have moved back inside the Minco Silver consolidated group.
-Minco Gold and Minco China are used by Minco Silver as conduits to transfer funds to Foshan Minco; however, they have no ongoing obligation with respect to funds advanced through to Foshan Minco and are not subject to repayment obligations.
+This transaction flow will be necessary until such time as Foshan Minco becomes Minco Silver's legal subsidiary in China when Minco Silver incorporates a WFOE to allow it to pass funds directly to Foshan Minco.
+As Foshan Minco is consolidated into Minco Silver for accounting purposes, loans or funds advanced from Minco Silver to Minco Gold or Minco China are discharged when such funds are advanced from Minco China to Foshan Minco as the funds have moved back inside the Minco Silver consolidated group.
+Minco Gold and Minco China are used by Minco Silver as conduits to transfer funds to Foshan Minco;

+however, they have no ongoing obligation with respect to funds advanced through to Foshan Minco and are not subject to repayment obligations.